Applying to FTHS

 General Application Information

 Students wishing to attend Foothill must complete the Ventura Unified “School of Choice” application and be selected from a random lottery to attend.
-The window of opportunity for application submission starts in mid-January and runs for approximately two weeks.
+The window of opportunity for application submission is listed above; applications are only accepted during that window.
 Applications are not available until the School of Choice applications window opens.
 Only students who reside within the Ventura Unified School District and are able to provide two proofs of residency at the time of enrollment may apply.

 School of Choice Application website